therabidbanana/orange/README.markdown

 Should I Use Orange?
 --------------------
-Right now, not unless you want to write half the framework yourself.
+Not right now, unless you want to write half the framework yourself.

 When it's finished, would I want to use it?